sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 Striping is the idea of splitting up data between different disks, to take advantage of both paralleism and increasing storage. i.e store even blocks on physical disk 1, odd blocks on physical disk 2.

+### RAID0
+Block level striping.
+Results in increased performance through parallelism.
+No redundancy, if one disk breaks, all your data is gone.
+### RAID1
+Disk mirroring.
+Results in increased resiliency through redundancy.
+Can suffer up to $n-1$ disk failures.
+Requires minimum of 2 disks.
+### RAID2
+Striping at individual bit level.
+Uses hamming error correction code.
+Requires data storage and the ECC storage.
+### RAID3
+Byte level striping with a dedicated parity disk.
+Any 1 disk can fail.
+### RAID4
+Block level striping with a dedicated parity disk.
+Any 1 disk can fail.
+### RAID5
+Block level striping with a distributed parity.
+Any 1 disk can fail.
+Avoids bottleneck of writing to 1 parity disk.
+### RAID6
+Block level striping with a 2  distributed parity calculations.
+Any 2 disk can fail.
+Avoids bottleneck of writing to 1 parity disk.

+## Disk Scheduling
+* FSCF - Service requests in order they arrive
+* SSTF (Shortest Seek Time First) - Service request closest to where the head currently is
+* SCAN - Head continously scans from 1 end to the other, servicing requests as it goes.
+* CSCAN - Head scans from 1 end to the other end, and then snaps back to initial start.

 ## File Systems

 Mechanism for organising and storing data and programs.